 What is Disability Living Allowance (DLA)?

 DLA is a benefit to help with the extra costs of looking after a child who has a disability or health condition.
-In England, Scotland and Wales you can only make a new claim for DLA on behalf of a child under 16.
-We have more information about what is happening to DLA for adults.
+You can only make a new claim for DLA on behalf of a child under 16.
+There is a care part and a mobility part.

 What will my child get?

-If your child is eligible for DLA, they will get between £21.80 and £139.75 a week depending on the level of help they need.
-These amounts were correct in November 2016.
-For up-to-date information about the rates of DLA visit the government website.
+If your child is eligible for DLA, they will get between £23.70 and £152.15 and a week depending on the level of help they need.
+These amounts were correct in April 2021.
+For up-to-date information about the rates of DLA visit the gov.uk website

 Will my child get DLA?